TheGamer3514/Simple-Codes-For-Beginners/README.md

 # Simple Codes for Beginners

 Welcome to the **Simple Codes for Beginners** repository!
 This is a great place to find simple code examples to help you get started on your coding journey.
 Whether you're just learning the basics or looking for a quick reference, you'll find a variety of beginner-friendly code snippets here.
-Currently, the repository includes examples in Python, JavaScript, Java, PHP and HTML.
+Currently, the repository includes examples in C#, GoLang, HTML, Java, JavaScript, PHP and Python.
+It also includes a few discord bot examples.

 ## 🎯 Purpose